automock/automock.dev/docs/adapters/intro.md

 * **Ts.ED**: A Node.js and TypeScript framework on top of Express/Koa.js.
 If you have experience with Ts.ED and are interested in contributing to Automock, see the [issue here](https://github.com/automock/automock/issues/105).

-### How to Contribute:

-- **Comment**: If you're interested in working on an issue, leave a comment to let us know.
-This helps in coordinating efforts and avoiding duplicate work.

-- **Collaborate**: Engage with the Automock community, ask questions, seek clarifications, and share your progress.

-- **Submit a PR**: Once you've implemented the integration, submit a Pull Request to our repository.
-Our team will review it, provide feedback, and once everything looks good, merge it!

-By contributing to Automock's DI framework integrations, you'll be helping countless developers simplify their unit testing process.
-We appreciate all contributions, big or small, and we're excited to see Automock grow with the help of the community!
+We appreciate all contributions, big or small, and we're excited to see Automock grow with the help of the community
+:heart: